joshuarichard/gybote/README.md

 # gybote
 A twitter bot that tweets Godspeed You!
 Black Emperor lyrics.

+gybote can be found in the wild here: https://twitter.com/gybote

 ### Dependencies
 The only external dependency that gybote requires is Tweepy, one of the many python-twitter APIs.
 Tweepy was chosen because well, it's easy.